colinangusmackay/family-tree/gedcom-info/sources/@15189539@-1888-cumming,-isabella-statutory-register-births-047-32.md

 >
 > Signature and Qualification of Informant: (Signed) Donald Cumming, Father (Present)
 >
-> When and Where Registered: 1888 July 23rd at Helmsdale (Signed) XXXX Campbell Registrar.
-July 24th, XXXXX at Dornoch.
+> When and Where Registered: 1888 July 23rd at Helmsdale (Signed) Jas Campbell Registrar.
+July 24th, Transcribed at Dornoch.
 Charles Neill, Registrar
 >

 ## Source Referenced by